 Are There More Car Accidents in Summer or Winter?

-It is a common misconception that more car accidents happen in winter or in bad weather.
-In fact, it is quite the opposite.
-Summer is the most dangerous time to be on the road, according to the Insurance Institute for Highway Safety (IIHS).
+It is a common misconception that more car accidents happen in winter or bad weather.
+In fact, the opposite is true.
+According to the Insurance Institute for Highway Safety (IIHS), summer is the most dangerous time to be on the road.
 Serious vehicle accidents hit their peak during the summer months of June, July, and August.

 Teen drivers are among the age group that experiences the most traffic fatalities.
-Known as the ‘100 Deadliest Days’ – the period between Memorial and Labor Day – this is when fatal teen car accidents increase dramatically.
+Known as the ‘100 Deadliest Days’ – the period between Memorial Day and Labor Day – this is when fatal teen car accidents increase dramatically.
 Yet there are risks for all drivers during summer, and it’s important to know the factors in order to stay safe.
-Find out the reasons why driving in the summer is riskier than winter driving.
+Find out the reasons why driving in the summer is riskier than driving in winter.

 More Drivers On the Road

-An easy explanation for the increase in summer car accidents is there are simply more people on the road.
-Domestic vacations and staycations increased during the COVID-19 pandemic and remain high to this day.
-Families taking summer vacations and road trips, kids out of school, and pleasant weather all contribute to higher traffic during the summer – and more traffic accidents.
+An easy explanation for the increase in summer car accidents is that there are simply more people on the road.
+Domestic vacations and staycations increased during the COVID-19 pandemic and remain high today.
+Families taking summer vacations and road trips, kids out of school, and pleasant weather all contribute to higher traffic during the summer, and more traffic accidents.
 Los Angeles, which has the second most-congested corridor in the U.S., experiences a high volume of visitors and residents traveling to escape the heat, either heading to the beach or up north.
 The best way to avoid congested roads is to avoid driving during peak rush hour.

 Drunk Driving

 Drunk driving accidents and fatalities spike in the summer, especially during holidays like Memorial Day, 4th of July, and Labor Day.
-MoneyGeek forecasts that there will be 13,490 DUI fatalities in 2023.
+According to MoneyGeek’s analysis, 28% of DUI-related deaths from 2018 to 2022 happened in the summer.
 Multiple reports also show that Saturday and Sunday are the two days with the most DUIs.
 Drinking alcohol and getting behind the wheel leads to an increased risk of car accident injuries and death.
 If you or someone you know is going to be drinking, designate a sober driver before or call a rideshare service.

 Road Construction

-Typically, road construction happens more frequently in the summer, which can create hazards for drivers.
+Road construction occurs more frequently in the summer, which can create hazards for drivers.
 Changes in the road surface, lane and off-ramp closures, and detours can all increase the risk of an accident.
-Construction zones can also create bottleneck traffic – a main source of road rage.
-Check Google Maps or Waze to see if there are any delays and plan an alternate route if there is.
+Construction zones can also create bottleneck traffic, a main source of road rage.
+Check Google Maps or Waze to see if there are any delays, and plan an alternate route if there are.

 Excessive Heat